Cycas revolutaItem #6375 USDA Hardiness Zone: 9 - 11

 A very desirable evergreen plant displaying a stout trunk and long leaves with many narrow stiff leaflets.
 The leaves of this palm-like tree form an open rosette.
 Use for tropical accent and specimen.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Extremely slow growing to 10 ft. tall and 8 ft, wide, with 3 to 6 ft. long fronds.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly until well established - less frequently once established.Average Landscape Size:Extremely slow growing to 10 ft. tall and 8 ft, wide, with 3 to 6 ft. long fronds.

 - DetailBotanical Pronunciation:SI-cas re-VOL-u-taDeciduous/evergreen:EvergreenSunset climate zones:8 - 24Growth rate:SlowAverage landscape size:Extremely slow growing to 10 ft. tall and 8 ft, wide, with 3 to 6 ft. long fronds.Foliage color:GreenBlooms:Flowers only at full maturityDesign IdeasNot a true palm, this plant is a living fossil that is technically part conifer and part fern!
 It is stiff and broad, making a reliable palm-like effect in shaded gardens where space is limited.
 Ideal in Asian compositions or in a fern grotto.
 Super in tropical gardens with other foliage plants and hot- colored flowers.
 Grow as a single specimen and avoid crowding as it destroys its symmetry.